-(1) Sidewalks and pedestrian areas.

-- (i) Sidewalks and pedestrian areas are required along the public right-of-way for each property. - (ii) Sidewalks must be at least 5 feet wide and meet city standards and specifications. - (iii) Sidewalks must use decorative paving that is consistent with the designs adopted by the city. - (iv) Where adequate right-of-way exists, sidewalks and decorative paving must extend to create additional space for street crossings, gatherings, or clustering of street furniture. - (v) Continuous walkways must be provided from the public sidewalk or right-of-way to the main customer entrance of all principal buildings.
-Walkways must meet the width and clearance standards of Section 2.5.2 -C(2).
+- (1) Sidewalks and pedestrian areas. - (i) Sidewalks and pedestrian areas must be provided along the public right-of-way for each property. - (ii) Sidewalks must be a minimum of five feet wide and meet city standards and specifications. - (iii) Sidewalks must use decorative paving that is consistent with the designs adopted by the city. - (iv) Where adequate right-of-way exists, sidewalks and decorative paving must extend to create additional space for street crossings, gatherings, or clustering of street furniture. - (v) Continuous internal pedestrian walkways must be provided from the public sidewalk or right-of-way to the main customer entrance of all principal buildings. - (2) Street furniture and lighting.